 Symptoms of Agitated Depression

-In order to be diagnosed with agitated depression, one must experience a depressive episode.
+In order to be diagnosed with the agitated type of depression, one must experience a depressive episode.
 Being agitated or irritable is a prominent symptom in agitated depression.
 A person may be described as “short-tempered”.
 He or she may “snap” at family or friends easily.
 Small things tend to annoy them.

-A person with agitated depression will have outbursts and poor impulse control.
+A person with this type of depression will have outbursts and poor impulse control.
 This individual will be easily upset or angered whether they are big or small problems.
 Controlling their reactions and emotions are harder when having agitated depression.